St George's Church, Leeds: Key dates

 1938 The Church School was thriving and an extension was built which also served as a church hall.
-The church flourished under Don Robins' leadership.
+The church flourished under Robins' leadership.
 There were Scouts, Guides, women's groups, men's groups and young people's groups.
 Parish residents were actively involved in the church, receiving and providing simultaneously.
-Don was an influential person in the city and was widely respected by both clergy and lay people.
+Robins was an influential person in the city and was widely respected by both clergy and lay people.
 When he died suddenly in 1948, clergy from great distances travelled to his funeral.

 1948 Tony Waite was appointed vicar.
-He was an inspirational leader who encouraged and developed the work of the crypt.
-He worked long hours and was a worthy successor to Don Robins.
+He encouraged and developed the work of the crypt.
+He worked long hours and was a successor to Don Robins.

 1954 Faith Lodge, an annex of St George's Crypt was opened with the aim of providing 'sustained care in the environment of a home'.

 1958 Raymond Turvey succeeded Tony Waite and became well known for his sermons and Bible studies.
 As a result of reorganisation of parish boundaries, St Andrew's Church closed and St George's took over its school.

 1962 On 11 February, only a few hours after a congregation of 400 had left the building, hurricane-force winds dislodged some of the pinnacles surrounding the church tower.
 These crashed through the roof of the church causing enormous structural damage, amounting to £20,000.
 The insurance for the church did not cover storm damage and there was a distinct possibility that the church might be closed.
 Throughout the week, the debris and destruction were cleared and the congregation met in the church on the following Sunday for worship.
 Within two weeks of the damage, £2,000 had been pledged towards the rebuilding costs: the rest came from sources all over the country and the world, including one large gift from Bridge Street Church in the City of Leeds.
 There building plans were drawn up by Peter Hill, the diocesan architect.
 He included a narthex, male and female toilets and two meeting rooms.
 The cost eventually came to £26,000 and this was met.